 There are 500 different species of sharks roaming the planet’s oceans.
 Out of these, 30 species can be found in Washington State waters.
 The species present there are quite varied, especially in size.

-Fortunately, this article will only introduce you to some incredible sharks in Washington State waters.
-Only usual caution is advised, as only two shark attacks have been recorded in the area – both non-fatal.
+This article will introduce you to some incredible sharks in Washington State waters.
+Usual caution is advised, as two shark attacks have been recorded in the area although both were non-fatal.

 According to the Shark Foundation, Washington State waters are home to 30 shark species.
 Most species do not represent a danger to humans and swimmers, although caution is advised when exploring the ocean.